• Individual Investor

 Think about why you’re investing and when you’ll need your money.
 Different types of mutual fund accounts have different rules about taxes and withdrawals, so the account type you choose should align with your investing goals:

-You’ll need money to invest—you can get started with as little as $50 a month in a Thrivent Mutual Fund.
-How?
-By using an automatic investment plan It may not seem like a lot.
-But starting small and starting early could potentially pay off big over time.
+You’ll need money to invest—you can get started with as little as $50 a month in a Thrivent mutual fund.1 How?
+By using an automatic investment plan.
+It may not seem like a lot.
+But starting small and starting early with the opportunity to increase what you invest could potentially pay off big over time.

 Finding your mutual fund